atomicdata-dev/atomic-data-docs/src/core/serialization.md

 NDJSON has some important benefits:

 - **Streaming parsing**: An NDJSON document can be parsed before it's fully loaded / transmitted.
 That is not possible with regular JSON.
-- **High compatibility**: NDJSON parsers can use JSON parsers, and are therefore everywhere
+- **High compatibility**: NDJSON parsers can use JSON parsers, and are therefore everywhere.
 - **Performance**: Modern browsers have highly performant JSON parsing, which means that it's _fast_ in one of the most important contexts: the browser.

 _Mime type (not registered yet!): `application/ad3-ndjson`_